ebk

 - Expertise: Who counts as an 'expert' in emergencies?
 How is reliable expertise developed and maintained?
 And, how should we approach controversies where seemingly reliable experts disagree with each other?

 - Policy: How do decision-making practices & expertise get enshrined into governance + policy?
-How do policy, regulatory, and operating regimes constrain or enable good decision-making?
+How do policy, regulatory, and operating regimes constrain or enable good decision-making or evidence use?
 And how do we build policy (both in institutions and governments) that can support better outcomes in emergencies?

 More...

-The majority of my research focuses on wildfire management, especially in the Canadian context (although I've also studied wildfire in Australia and the United States).
+The majority of my research focuses on wildfire management, both in Canada and worldwide.
 I typically use applied methods, including interviews, surveys, and observation, to better understand how management agencies can improve their knowledge and practices.
-I'm working on a book on the subject and several papers.

 Outside of wildfire, I've been working a great deal on COVID over the past three years.
 I study how science is - or isn't - used in decision-making processes, as well as public attitudes, perceptions, and impacts.